 The above hour requirements must be met by each student in each category for the earned hours to be accepted by the applicable regulatory agency for examination.
-The generous portion of miscellaneous hours is to be applied as needed in curriculum-related areas or if the student desires to specialize in a specific area.
+The generous portion of miscellaneous

 ESTHETICS COURSE

 COURSE DESCRIPTION: The primary purpose of the Esthetics Course is to train the student in the basic manipulative skills, safety judgments, proper work habits, and desirable attitudes necessary to achieve competency in job entry-level skills, obtain licensure and gainful employment in the field of esthetics or related career avenue.